-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development DISPOSITIONS COPING SKILLS SURVIVAL DISCERNMENT MAINTAINING PEACE Demonstrate a basic understanding of right and wrong.
+MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development DISPOSITIONS Demonstrate a basic understanding of right and wrong.
 Try new things and take risks.
-Be assertive about their needs and desires; make their own decisions.
-Learn to respect and care for their bodies; show awareness of objects, actions, situations that are potentially harmful to them.
-Know and apply safety procedures to self and others.
-Build strength, co-ordination, flexibility and endurance.
-Organise other children and toys for pretend play.
 Persevere in the demonstration of skills and completion of tasks.
-Distinguish between good and bad health and nutrition habits.
+Distinguish between good and Maintain a safe, healthy envi- ronment and careful supervi- sion.
+COPING SKILLS Be assertive about their needs and desires; make their own decisions. bad health and nutrition habits.
 Display determination to complete challenging tasks.
-Act bossy and use various tactics for getting attention.
-Maintain a safe, healthy environment and careful supervision.
-Participate and avoid accidents or problems before they occur.
+Participate and avoid acci- dents or problems before they occur.
+SURVIVAL Learn to respect and care for their bodies; show awareness of objects, actions, situations that are potentially harmful to Act bossy and use various tactics for getting attention.
 Guard children's safety while also encouraging children to do what they are capable of doing.
-Provide opportunities for children to have/display knowledge of good health and nutrition habits.
-Support children's age-appropriate risk taking within safe boundaries.
-Encourage children's efforts to succeed at challenging tasks by assisting them when necessary.
+CORTIVAL them.
+Know and apply safety procedures to self and others.
+Provide opportunities for chil- dren to have/display knowl- edge of good health and nutrition habits.
+DISCERNMENT Build strength, co-ordination, flexibility and endurance.
+Support children's age-appro- priate risk taking within safe boundaries.
+MAINTAINING PEACE Organise other children and toys for pretend play.
+Encourage children's efforts to succeed at challenging tasks by assisting them when neces- sary.

-LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development DISPOSITIONS • Often exclude other children in play - best friends only. • Reveal personal concerns, experiences and questions during fantasy play and other activities in and out of the classroom. • Provide apportunities to increase children's awareness and avoidance of danger- ous, threatening objects and unacceptable/inappropri- ate actions of adults or peers toward them.
-COPING SKILLS • Sometimes they need to get away and be alone. • Tell lies sometimes to protect self and friends. • Organise the daily class schedule to allow for alter- nating periods of active and quiet time, adequate (most of the time).
-SURVIVAL • Display fear of the dark and monsters; begin to understand danger. • Display fear of the dark and monsters; begin to understand danger. • Display fear of the dark and monsters; begin to understand danger. • Draw on children's curios- ity and desire to make sense of their world to motivate them to become involved in community-oriented learning activities.
-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES Play - best friends only.
+MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development DISPOSITIONS COPING SKILLS SURVIVAL DISCERNMENT Often exclude other children in play - best friends only.
 They understand and respect rules - often ask permission; seek adult approval.
 Sometimes they need to get away and be alone.
-Change the rules of games as they play: take turns and share (most of the time).
+Change the rules of games as they play; take turns and share (most of the time).
 Show curiosity in their environment and world; discover new perspectives.
-Discernment Display fear of the dark and monster; begin to understand danger.
-Have vivid imaginations and sometimes imagine playmates; have difficulty distinguishing between reality and fontasy.
-What we see children doing Display fear of the dark and monsters; begin to understand danger.
+Display fear of the dark and monsters; begin to understand danger.
 Have vivid imaginations and sometimes imagine playmates; have difficulty distinguishing between reality and fantasy.
-Display fear of the dark and monsters; begin to understand danger.
-Draw on children's curios-ity and desire to make sense of their world to motivate them to become involved in community-oriented learning activities. play - best friends only.
-They understand and respect rules - often ask permission; seek adult approval.
-Sometimes they need to get away and be alone.
-Change the rules of games as they play; take turns and share (most of the time).
-Show curiosity in their environ- ment and world; discover new experiences and questions during fantasy play and other activities in and out of the classroom.
-Tell lies sometimes to protect increase children's awareness and avoidance of danger- ous, threatening objects and unacceptable/inappropri- ate actions of adults or peers toward them.
-Organise the daily class schedule to allow for alter- nating periods of active and quiet time, adequate (healthy) nutrition and nap/ rest time.
-Allocate extended periods of time for children to engage in DISCERNMENT Mave vivid imaginations and sometimes imagine playmates; have difficulty distinguishing between reality and fantasy.
-Draw on children's curios- ity and desire to make sense of their world to motivate them to become involved in community-oriented learning
+Reveal personal concerns, experiences and questions during fantasy play and other activities in and out of the classroom.
+Tell lies sometimes to protect self and friends.
+Provide opportunities to increase children's awareness and avoidance of dangerous, threatening objects and unacceptable/inappropriate actions of adults or peers toward them.
+Organise the daily class schedule to allow for alternating periods of active and quiet time, adequate (healthy) nutrition and nap/rest time.
+Allocate extended periods of time for children to engage in play and project work activities.
+Draw on children's curiosity and desire to make sense of their world to motivate them to become involved in community-oriented learning activities.
+MAINTAINING PEACE

-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we can do to support children's development DISPOSITIONS COPING SKILLS SURVIVAL Show egocentric behaviour; tend to think about one thing at a time and demonstrate some inflexibility of thought; often think in rigid, dichoto- mous categories, and in concrete terms.
+MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we can do to support children's development COPING SKILLS SURVIVAL Show egocentric behaviour; tend to think about one thing at a time and demonstrate some inflexibility of thought; often think in rigid, dichotomous categories, and in concrete terms.
 Often fail to understand causal connections between two events.
-Express anger verbally rather than physically (most of the time); sometimes throw tantrums over minor frustra- tions.
+Express anger verbally rather than physically (most of the time); sometimes throw tantrums over minor frustrations.
 Warmly accept and respect each child as an individual.
 Encourage children to talk about their feelings while working with others in an activity, working on a project or playing together.
 Stories read to the class include various concerns and challenges such as "How to treat strangers," "Visiting the Dentist," etc. DISCERNMENT MAINTAINING PEACE